Blokz101/Obsidian-Vault/Logical Proof.md

 	- A [[Logical Proof]] consists of a series of steps each of which follows logically from assumptions, or form previously proven statements, until the **theorem** is proven or disproven.
 	- There are several methods to prove or disprove a **theorem**.
 - #### Direct Proof
 	- The standard kind of proof.
-Prove that
+Use the given hypotheses and proven logic to prove the conclusion true.
+- ####
 ---
 - ## Practice